padok-team/Padok-Stack/kubernetes/README.md

      -> If your template is not valid, you may have uneasy error messages, that's the way it is...
  - `Helm lint` (TODO)

+### Secret management

+Bam-stack-api require an access to Firebase project, guaranteed by a key expected in json format.

+Since we ensured we had that key when making the [docker-related steps](../docker/README.md), we only need to create a secret with it and to provide this secret to our Chart through a volume mount.

+The volume mount is already configured in the `deployment.yaml` file in the chart's templates.

+As for the secret, you can create it like so:
+ - kubectl create secret generic firebase --from-file=firebase-key=<path_to_key>

 ### Deploy

 Prequisite: At first we will suppose that the image <GCR_IMAGE> dockerizing the API is available.